 Recently Carney (1999) described two other conditions (adrenocortical adenoma and esophageal leiomyoma) as additional components occurring in some triad patients.

 GIST samples from two Carney triad patients have been tested for mutations (Diment et al, 2004; Knop et al, 2006) but none were found.
 Gleevec had no apparent effect on liver metastases in the patient described by Diment et al. However, Delemarre et al (2006) did report a case for whom imatinib (Gleevec) was effective.
 The mutation(s) responsible for Carney Triad have not yet been identified.

 You can read Dr. Carney’s memoir about discovering Carney Triad on our site under Ask the Professional.

-By special permission of Dr. Carney, Dr. Appleman, and the Mayo Clinic Proceedings, the following two papers about Carney Triad are available on the GIST Support International website:
+By special permission of Dr. Carney and the Mayo Clinic Proceedings, the following paper about Carney Triad is available: